NicolasLevesque/shopify-sales-dashboard/README.md

 - 🔧 **Future Enhancements** can involve an automated “data fix” step or emailing a data quality report.

 Check out the `shopify_sales` table (or CSV) to see these _error rows_, each labeled with `is_error`.
 For details on how these errors are generated, see `generate_shopify_data.py`.

 ---

+## 🛠️ Automated Future Date Error Correction DAG

+An additional Airflow DAG (`fix_daily_data_errors`) has been implemented to automatically correct a specific common error introduced during the simulated daily order generation:

+- **Future Order Dates Correction**
+  Identifies orders mistakenly dated in the future and adjusts these dates back to the current date, ensuring accurate reporting and visualization in the dashboard.

+> **Note**: Other error types (negative prices and quantities) remain flagged (`is_error = TRUE`) and are visible in the dashboard, allowing manual review or further automation in future iterations.

+**Schedule**: Automatically triggered daily, immediately after the data generation DAG completes.

+**Usage**: Enable the DAG labeled `fix_daily_data_errors` in Airflow's UI and verify the corrections through your dashboard or Airflow task logs.

+---